justinfeng10/ecem202a_project/docs/proposal.md

 ## 2. State of the Art & Its Limitations

-Audio source separation consists of a few steps: given a mixture, create a spectrogram (via a short-time fourier transform) and pass it through a convolutional neural network (CNN).
-The CNN's output is then passed through a time frequency masking step and an inverse short-time fourier transform in order to obtain the separated sources [1].
+Audio source separation consists of a few steps.
+Given a mixture, create a spectrogram (via a short-time Fourier transform) and pass it through a convolutional neural network (CNN).
+The CNN's output is then passed through a time frequency masking step and an inverse short-time Fourier transform in order to obtain the separated sources [1].

 One limitation is the lack of support for edge devices.
 A large portion of existing work does not consider resource constraints of edge devices such as limited memory and processing power.
 Some existing work that considers resource constraints does not separate two distinct target signals (excluding noise) [2] or lacks real implementation on an edge device [3].